jjedlicki/Counterpick-Analysis-LoL2022/README.md

 ## Fairness Analysis
 The red side gets to have the last pick of the game, and thus can always have a counterpick.
 I want to test that my model is not biased towards players who are the red side compared to the blue side.
 **Null Hypothesis:** My model is fair.
-The model's f-1 score is the same on red and blue side, with differences due to random chance.
+The model's F-1 score is the same on red and blue side, with differences due to random chance.
 **Alternative Hypothesis:** My model is not fair.
-The model's f-1 score is higher on red side.
+The model's F-1 score is higher on the red side.
 **Test stat:** Difference in f1 score
 **Significance Level:** 0.05